DarkEnergySurvey/desdmdashboard/desdmdashboard_server/desdmdashboard/views/desdmdashboard_docu.rst

 The desdmdashboard eups package
 -------------------------------------------------------------------------------
-Currently there is no tagged eups desdmdashboard package available yet, but there is trunk package ready for use.
+Currently there is no tagged eups desdmdashboard package available yet, but there is a trunk package ready for use.
 It can be installed through eups using

 .. sourcecode:: bash